GerritCodeReview/k8s-gerrit/container-images/gerrit-init/README.md

-# Gerrit slave init container image
+# Gerrit replica init container image

 Kubernetes init container for initializing gerrit.
 The python script running in the container initializes Gerrit including the installation of configured